Gas Prices Hit All-Time High In Pennsylvania, South Jersey And Delaware

-PHILADELPHIA (CBS) – Gas prices continue to climb, hitting new record highs in our area over the weekend – with no sign of slowing down.
-Eyewitness News spoke with some drivers who are feeling the pain at the pump, and they’re tired of talking about it!
+PHILADELPHIA (CBS) — Gas prices continue to climb, hitting new record highs in the area over the weekend, with no signs of slowing down.
+Eyewitness News spoke with some drivers who are feeling the pain at the pump, and they’re tired of talking about it.

-For the first time ever, gas prices hit new record highs in Pennsylvania, South Jersey, and Delaware – all on the same day.READ MORE: Mother, Trinh Nguyen, Charged With Murder In Fatal Shooting Of Two Young Sons In Upper Makefield
+For the first time ever, gas prices hit new record highs in Pennsylvania, South Jersey and Delaware — all on the same day.READ MORE: PPA Begins Enforcing Parking Restrictions For Phase 2 of Mechanical Street Sweeping Pilot Program: 'It's Like A Trap'

 “Oh, it’s crazy.
 I thought it was going to get better and it just seems to be getting worse,” Philadelphia resident Danielle Milbourne said.